壺月遠州流禪茶道宗家について

 七、 お点前の中で茶巾で茶碗の回りを拭くということをしません。茶碗の中を茶巾にて、ひらがなの『ゆ』の字に拭だけです。『茶巾捌き』をするのも当流儀の特徴かもしれません。

-1. There is no such thing as men’s temae or women’s temae.
-Both men and women perform the same procedures.
+1. There is no distinction such as men’s temae or women’s temae.
+Men and women perform the same temae.

-2. There is no special temae for persons of high rank.
-In the temae there is no distinction between noble and base.
-In the tearoom, a feudal lord and a foot soldier are the same.
+2. There is no tea for nobles.
+There is no distinction of rank in the temae.
+In the tea room, a feudal lord and a foot soldier are the same.

 3. During the temae, there is no viewing of the tea utensils.
-No hierarchy is assigned even to the utensils used to make tea.
-Also, while performing the temae, one is concentrating the mind and seeking the Way; therefore, it easily leads to appraising the utensils, producing feelings of superiority or vanity, which become an obstacle to training.
-Thus, it is not done within the temae.
+No hierarchy is placed even on the utensils used to prepare the tea.
+Moreover, while performing temae one is concentrating the mind and seeking the Way; it is a time of training.
+If utensil appraisal is introduced, feelings of superiority or vanity may arise, becoming obstacles to practice.
+Therefore, it is not done within the temae.

-4. Except in the context of a tea gathering, sweets are not eaten during regular practice or in Zen teaism temae.
-Putting something into the mouth during training disturbs mental concentration.
-Practice is training in pursuit of the Way, so such interruptions break the rhythm.
-Rather, sweets are better enjoyed in conversation after practice has finished.
+4. Except at formal tea gatherings, sweets are not eaten during regular practice or Zen tea temae.
+Eating during training disrupts mental unity.
+Practice is training in seeking the Way, and eating disturbs the proper rhythm.
+Rather, sweets are best enjoyed after practice, while relaxing and conversing together.

-6. When asked, “Would you care for another bowl? mou-ippuku ikagadesyouka? ” it is not mere courtesy.
-If you wish for another, you may request it.
-In Zen Teaism, the focus is on usucha temae.
-Therefore, it is taken up to three times.
-Also, we do not pass around one tea bowl for several people to drink from.
-This is a major characteristic of our tradition.
+6. When asked, “Would you like another bowl of tea?” this is not mere social politeness.
+If one wishes, one may properly request another serving.
+Zen tea is centered on usucha (thin tea), and it is taken in three sips.
+Also, several people do not share one tea bowl.
+This is a major characteristic of our school.

-7. Within the temae, we do not wipe the outside of the tea bowl with the chakin.
-Only the inside is wiped with the chakin in the shape of the hiragana character “yu.ゆ” The handling of the chakin may also be considered a distinctive feature of our school.
+7. During the temae, the outside of the tea bowl is not wiped with the tea cloth.
+Only the inside of the bowl is wiped with the tea cloth in the shape of the hiragana character “yuゆ.”
+This handling of the tea cloth (chakin sabaki茶巾捌き) may also be considered a distinctive feature of our tradition.